Rick Gates, testifying in Manafort trial, admits to affair, London apartment

 “He was,” Gates answered.

-Gates' ongoing testimony on Tuesday — the sixth day of Manafort's fraud trial — came one day after he testified that he'd committed crimes with Manafort.
+Gates' testimony on Tuesday — the sixth day of Manafort's fraud trial — came a day after he testified that he'd committed crimes with Manafort.

-Gates, a former business partner of Manafort, testified that he began working with Manafort directly in October 2006, and the pair conspired between 2008 and 2015.
+Gates, a former business partner of Manafort, testified that he began working with Manafort directly in October 2006, and the pair conspired from 2008 to 2015.

 Gates said Monday that over the years, Manafort directed him to make payments through wire transfers.
 The income and the accounts, however, were not reported.